-Step 1

-Is the business in the state system?

-This WA award summary applies to businesses in the state industrial relations system.
-The state system covers businesses (and their employees) that operate as:

-- ✓ sole traders

-- ✓ unincorporated partnerships

-- unincorporated trust arrangements

-- incorporated associations and other not-for-profit bodies that are trading or financial corporations

-This summary does not apply to businesses and organisations in the national fair work' industrial relations system which operate as:

-- Pty Ltd businesses that are trading or financial corporations - incorporated partnerships or incorporated trusts - incorporated associations and other non-profit bodies that are trading or financial corporations

-For more information visit the Which system of employment law applies page.
+Step 1 This WA award summary applies to businesses in the state industrial relations Is the business in the system.
+The state system covers businesses (and their employees) that operate as: state system? ✓ sole traders unincorporated partnerships unincorporated trust arrangements incorporated associations and other not-for-profit bodies that are trading or financial corporations This summary does not apply to businesses and organisations in the national 'fair work' industrial relations system which operate as: Pty Ltd businesses that are trading or financial corporations incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit Which system of employment law applies.
 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au

-Step 2
+Security Officers Award? --------------------------

-Is the business covered by the Security Officers Award?
+Step 3 Is the employee's job covered by the Security Officers Award? --